WICG/pending-beacon/docs/fetch-later-api.md

 ## Overview

 `fetchLater()` is a JavaScript API to request a deferred fetch.
-Once requested, the deffered request is queued by the browser, and will be invoked in one of the following scenarios:
+Once requested, the deferred request is queued by the browser, and will be invoked in one of the following scenarios:

 * The document is destroyed.
 * After a user-specified time, even if the document is in bfcache.